juancarlospaco/openexchangerate/README.md

 # openexchangerate

 OpenExchangeRates API client for Python 3.7+, worldwide exchange prices + Bitcoin price, can be used as context manager or iterator, namedtuple and dict outputs.
+No dependencies.

 ![screenshot](openexchangerates.png)